ArminKleinert/shaza/README.md

 A byte further in the future:
 - Unit-tests
+- type-guards on generics
+- Modifiers on functions and vars (private, const, etc.)
 - Lazy argument evaluation
 - Automatic type induction for functions
 - ``define-macro, define-tk-macro``